-If you’re in the process of starting a flower garden from scratch or need to rejuvenate an existing one you might be interested in my posts Creating a Garden the Easy Way and clever Gardening Hacks .
-This post is part of a series highlighting my favourite plants according to when they flower.
-In the posts I highlight easy-to-grow, readily available, inexpensive perennial plants.
-Read on for suggestions for Spring colour.
+If you’re in the process of starting a flower garden from scratch or need to rejuvenate an existing one you might be interested in my articles Creating a Garden the Easy Way and clever Self Seeding Garden Plants .
+This article is part of a series highlighting my favourite plants according to when they flower.
+In the articles I highlight easy-to-grow, readily available, inexpensive perennial plants.
+Read on for suggestions for colour in the garden next spring.

 buy me a coffee on Ko-fi, or

 I’m purposely only going to feature perennial plants that I personally find easy to grow and slug and disease resistant.
 For me annuals are such a waste of money, time and resources, unless you’re able to grow them from seeds sown directly in the ground.
 You may notice that a few spring stalwarts are missing from my list, like tulips.
 This is intentional.
 Although beautiful, I find tulips to be fussy buggers, if the weather’s too warm they open too wide and lose their glamour, if the weather is too wet or windy and they get destroyed, the shows over for another year.
-Plus the hybridise varieties (man-made varieties) tend to need replacing every year if you want a good show – what a waste!
+Plus the hybridised varieties (man-made varieties) tend to need replacing every year if you want a good show – what a waste!
+If you really want tulips in your garden there are however a few tulip varieties that come back every year.

 Aubrieta is very quick to follow snowdrops and snowflakes in my garden and its purple blossoms provides a wonderful contrast to the typical yellow / white colour palette of spring.
-The flowers themselves are not particularly spectacular but the plant can create a vivid carpet of colour in spring.
-It is a plant that is very drought tolerant, but it’s also survived my water retentive clay soil, not to mention snowfalls.
+The flowers themselves are not particularly spectacular but the plant can create a vivid carpet of colour when planted on mass.
+It is a very drought tolerant, but has also coped well with my water retentive clay soil, not to mention snowfalls.
 It’s meant to prefer a lime rich soil but it does very well in my neutral soil.
 It flowers best in full sun but does very well in partial shade in my garden.
-Just give it a prune after it’s flowered to tidy it up a bit.
+Prune lightly after flowering.
+Unfortunately this plant doesn’t look great after it’s flowered and so it’s a good idea to plant something that falls over it from mid-summer onwards.

 As we move into late spring we start to get even more colour, typically in the form of daffodils.
-Most of use are very familiar with the traditional all-yellow daffodil that comes out in March, but the range of colours and flowering times is huge.
+Most of us are very familiar with the traditional all-yellow daffodil that comes out in March, but the range of colours and flowering times is huge.
 If you wanted to you could have daffodils flowering in your garden from November right through to April and in shades ranging from cream, through peach to orange.
-As with most spring bulbs daffodils are planted in their dried form in the Autumn.
-They won’t be available to buy yet but in Autumn, when they do, consider buying organic daffodil bulbs from Fruithill Farm in Co Cork.
-Plant them in a sunny spot twice as deep as the bulb height.
+As with most spring bulbs daffodils are planted as bulbs in the Autumn.
+When buying consider getting organic daffodil bulbs from Fruithill Farm in Co Cork.
+Plant them in a sunny spot, twice as deep as the bulb height.
 I always plant the bulbs closer than recommended because I think it gives a neater display.
 As with snowdrops remove the flowers when they’ve gone over and let the leaves die back naturally.

 Primroses feature heavily in my spring garden because they don’t get eaten by slugs!
 I have two varieties, the drumstick (see top image) and doubles, both of which multiply so easily that I always have some to give away every autumn.
-These are another woodland plant and would benefit from some summer shade but I struggle to provide this for all of my plants so some are in full sun all year and survive quite happily.
+These are another woodland plant and would benefit from some summer shade but I struggle to provide this for all of my plants so some are in full sun all year and survive quite happily once I water them during droughts.
 Drumstick primroses tend to come in pink, blue-purple or white and the doubles could in a huge range of colours from white through to red.
 The only downside to the double primroses is their inaccessibility for pollinating insects.
-Double flowers aren’t great for pollinators as they can’t access the nectar.

 Dicentra Spectablis give a huge amount of bang for its buck.
 It’s an elegant plant with arching flower stems bejewelled with heart-shaped dropped flowers.
 This plant emerges every spring, flowers and then slowly dies back over the summer so put it next to a plant that will enlarge over the summer to fill the blank spot.
 The only looking after this plant needs is protection from heavy showers, which can break the delicate stems.
 I do this by supporting the foliage with metal hoops before it starts to flower.
 I have the pink variety in my garden but you can get varieties with red or white flowers too.
 All varieties like partial shade.